Douglas Lima: Return to title contention and second reign

-2017

 For the first defense of his second title reign, Lima faced Lorenz Larkin at Bellator NYC on June 24, 2017.
 He won the fight via a unanimous decision (50–45, 48–47, and 48–47) to retain the Bellator welterweight championship.

 On September 6, 2017 Lima announced that he had signed a six-fight, two-year contract with Bellator.

-2018

 For the second defense of his title, Lima faced Rory MacDonald at Bellator 192 on January 20, 2018.
 He lost the back-and-forth fight by unanimous decision.

+2019 Bellator Welterweight GP and third reign

 Lima faced Andrey Koreshkov in a third match as part of the opening round of the Bellator Welterweight World Grand Prix on September 29, 2018 at Bellator 206.
 He won the fight via a rear-naked choke in the fifth round.

-2019

 In the tournament semifinals, Lima faced the undefeated Michael Page in the co-main event at Bellator 221 on May 11, 2019.
 Lima won the fight via knockout in round two.

 In the Bellator Welterweight World Grand Prix final, Lima challenged Rory MacDonald in a rematch for the welterweight title at Bellator 232 on October 26, 2019.
 He won the fight by unanimous decision to become a three-time Bellator welterweight champion and the 2019 Welterweight Grand Prix winner, receiving the $1,000,000 prize.

-2020
+Attempt at middleweight championship

 As the first fight of his new, multi-year contract, Lima was scheduled to face Gegard Mousasi for the vacant Bellator Middleweight World Championship at Bellator 242 on May 9, 2020.
 However, it was later announced that Bellator 242 and Lima's fight against Mousasi were being postponed due to the COVID-19 pandemic.
 Instead, Lima faced Mousasi on October 29 at Bellator 250.
 Lima lost the fight via unanimous decision.

-2021

 In the first defense of his title in his third reign as Bellator Welterweight World Champion, Lima faced undefeated Yaroslav Amosov at Bellator 260 on June 11, 2021.
 He lost the bout by unanimous decision.

+Losing streak

 Lima faced Michael Page in a rematch on October 1, 2021 at Bellator 267.
 He lost the bout via split decision.
 6 out of 7 media outlets scored the bout as a win for Lima.

-2022

 Lima was scheduled to face Jason Jackson on May 13, 2022 at Bellator 281.
-However, due to unknown reasons, the bout was pulled from the event and was rescheduled for July 22, 2022 at Bellator 283.
+However, for unknown reasons, the bout was pulled from the event and was rescheduled for July 22, 2022 at Bellator 283.
 After the main event was scrapped and the reshuffling of the bouts, Lima vs. Jackson was upgraded to the main event and 5 rounds.
 At the weigh-ins, Douglas Lima, came in at 172.8 lbs, 1.8 pounds heavy for his headlining welterweight bout.
 The bout proceeded at a catchweight and Lima was fined a percentage of his individual purse, which went to Jackson.
 Lima lost the bout via unanimous decision, getting controlled on the ground for 5 rounds.